Azure-Samples/aks-agic-private-link/README.md

     exit
   fi
 else
-  echo "[$aksName] aks cluster already exists in the [$resourceGroupName] resource group" fi
+  echo "[$aksName] aks cluster already exists in the [$aksResourceGroupName] resource group" fi

 # Create AKS cluster if does not exist
-echo "Checking if [$aksName] aks cluster actually exists in the [$resourceGroupName] resource group..."
+echo "Checking if [$aksName] aks cluster actually exists in the [$aksResourceGroupName] resource group..."

-az aks show --name $aksName --resource-group $resourceGroupName &>/dev/null
+az aks show --name $aksName --resource-group $aksResourceGroupName &>/dev/null

 if [[ $? != 0 ]]; then
-  echo "No [$aksName] aks cluster actually exists in the [$resourceGroupName] resource group" exit fi
+  echo "No [$aksName] aks cluster actually exists in the [$aksResourceGroupName] resource group" exit fi